A cargo ship carrying thousands of Porsches and Bentleys is burning and adrift at sea

 “My car is now adrift, possibly on fire, in the middle of the ocean,” he wrote.

-While he’s not sure if his car survived the fire, Farah said it’s likely the vehicle that’s floating on a ship in the middle of an ocean will need to be rebuilt.
+While he’s not sure if his car survived the fire, Farah said it’s likely the vehicle will need to be rebuilt.

 “Odds are a new build and hopefully not another 8 months wait for it,” he tweeted.